-Calligraphers in the Maghrib (i.e. North Africa and Spain) favored thin, light letters with deep, voluptuous curves below the line to create a rhythmic effect; it is void of decoration except for geometrial forms drawn inside circles and squares.
+Calligraphers in the Maghrib (i.e. North Africa and Spain) favoured thin, light letters with deep, voluptuous curves below the line to create a rhythmic effect; it is void of decoration except for geometrical forms drawn inside circles and squares.
 This script is often decorated with pronunciation-marks in red, green, blue, or yellow, and with gold, as here.
 The Quran from which these non-continuous leaves were taken is further distinguished by its high-quality, pink-tinted paper.

 Rayhani Script, 12th century Egypt

 The above fragment includes Bismillah and verses 1-14 of surah 81 entitled al-Takwir of Folding Up.
 It is believed to have been made in Iran and is attributed to the style of master calligrapher Yaqut al-Musta’simi (d.
 1298).

 These verses constitute some of the most graphic descriptions in the Qur’an of the arrival of Doomsday, prompted by a reversal of natural phenomena.
 For instance, the sun folds up, stars fall from the sky, mountains vanish, oceans boil over, and a blazing fire is kindled.
 Souls are sorted out and men’s deeds weighed so that “each soul may know what it has put forward.”